ppasupat/pimthaiyakshift/README.md

     ```

 * `skoy.json`: Skoy language.
-    I want to use authentic Skoy, but the original Facebook page (sowhateiei: ษม่ค่ล์มนิ๋ญฒสก๊อย) has been nuked.
+    I wanted to use authentic Skoy, but the original Facebook page (sowhateiei: ษม่ค่ล์มนิ๋ญฒสก๊อย) has been nuked.
     (Skoy language is pretty old, you know.)
     So I [manually collected parallel sentences](https://docs.google.com/spreadsheets/d/1-tB9bV8ihteGjQ628u2lm8RG0Mrw8w6Xn1yPObY6vyI/edit?usp=sharing)
     from the remnants of the language usage.